 Plant trees and shrubs away from the home's foundation

 In a nutshell: Homeowners Insurance for Covering Foundation Repair

-One of the common questions regarding homeowner's insurance is whether the plan covers foundation repair.
-This is a stressful topic for the insured because repairing serious foundation damage could run costs up to $15,000.
+One of the common questions regarding homeowners insurance is whether the plan covers foundation repair.
+This is a stressful topic for the insured because repairing serious foundation damage could run cost up to $15,000.

 The underlying cause of the foundation damage dictates whether the repair cost is reimbursed.
 For example, foundation damage due to flooding is likely to call for an additional plan against flooding damages.